 - a.
 Presentation by the Training Division - After presentation of the investigative findings, a training review may be presented by the Training Division addressing performance, training issues, or other aspects of the incident that were examined, related to the reviewed incident.
 This may include a summary of the corresponding review and analysis by the Field Tactics Force Options Unit.
 It is understood that there are incidents reviewed by the SIRB that do not require training analysis. - b.
 Deliberation Following the presentations related to the incident, Voting and Advisory members of the SIRB may engage in discussion for the purpose of analyzing and synthesizing the investigative presentations and training reviews, in order to develop a consensus for findings and recommendations to be made to the Chief of Police. - c.
-Recommendations - For each member who is the focus of a presented internal investigation, the SIRB will vote to make a recommended finding to the Chief of Police.
+Recommendations For each member who is the focus of a presented internal investigation, the SIRB will vote to make a recommended finding to the Chief of Police.
 The SIRB review may forward additional recommendations based on concerns or issues identified during their review.
 Some recommendations may require additional follow-up. - i.
-In Policy The review finds that the decision-making and actions taken by members at the reviewed incident were reasonable, and consistent with law, policy, and procedures.
+In Policy The actions of the officer in response to the circumstances leading to the discharge of his/her firearm were appropriate The review finds that the decision-making and actions taken by members at the reviewed incident were reasonable, and consistent with law, department policy, and procedures.
 There were no identified violations. - ii.
-Not In Policy The review finds that the decision-making, action taken and/or force used in the reviewed incident was not reasonable under the totality of the circumstances and/or the actions which were the focus of the investigations violated Department policy.
+Not In Policy The discharge of the firearm-The review finds that the decision-making, action taken and/or force used in the reviewed incident was not appropriate reasonable under the totality of the circumstances and was not consistent with/or force used in the reviewed incident was not reasonable under the totality of the circumstances and/or the actions which were the focus of the investigations violated Department policy.
 This finding is reserved for the most severe policy violations or failures in decision-making and performance.